XAU

 Will palladium prices recover?

-Palladium's recovery prospects depend heavily on the pace of the EV transition.
-While battery electric vehicles eliminate palladium demand entirely, internal combustion engines and hybrid vehicles will likely remain a significant share of global auto production for another decade or more, particularly in emerging markets.
-Tightening emissions standards in India, Southeast Asia, and other developing regions could support demand.
-Additionally, if supply continues to tighten due to underinvestment in South African and Russian mines, palladium could see periodic price spikes even as the long-term demand trajectory shifts.
-However, the structural headwind from EV adoption makes a return to 2022 highs unlikely without a major supply disruption.
+The outlook depends heavily on the pace of the EV transition.
+Battery electric vehicles eliminate palladium demand entirely, but internal combustion engines and hybrids will remain a significant share of global auto production for at least another decade, particularly in emerging markets.
+Tightening emissions standards in India, Southeast Asia, and other developing regions support demand.
+If supply tightens further due to underinvestment in South African and Russian mines, periodic price spikes are still possible.
+The structural headwind from EV adoption, however, makes a return to 2022 highs unlikely without a major supply disruption.